 You’ll also learn special breathing exercises to help calm you in moments of panic, and guided visualization exercises to help you stay cool and collected, even in the tensest situations.

-Now in its second edition, Helping Your Anxious Child has been expanded and updated to include the latest research and techniques for managing child anxiety.
+Helping Your Anxious Child has been expanded and updated to include the latest research and techniques for managing child anxiety.

 Most children are afraid of the dark.
 Some fear monsters under the bed.

-But at least ten percent of children have excessive fears and worries—phobias, separation anxiety, panic attacks, social anxiety, or obsessive-compulsive disorder—that can hold them back and keep them from fully enjoying childhood.
+But at least ten percent of children have excessive fears and worries — phobias, separation anxiety, panic attacks, social anxiety, or obsessive-compulsive disorder — that can hold them back and keep them from fully enjoying childhood.

 If your child suffers from any of these forms of anxiety, the program in this book offers practical, scientifically proven tools that can help.